lmiller1990/vue-testing-handbook/src/components-with-props.md

 }
 ```

-The above is a function that will `shallowMount` a `SubmitButton` component.
+The above is a function that will `mount` a `SubmitButton` component.
 We can pass any props to change as the first argument to `factory`.
 Let's DRY up the test with the factory function.

 ```js
 describe("SubmitButton", () => {